-Typically, candidates must have at least five years of experience in two of the ten CISSP domains.
+Typically, candidates must have at least five years of experience in two of the eight CISSP domains.
 They are tested on their competence in the domains covered in the (ISC)² CBK®.
 Once a professional passes the certification exam, they are CISSP certified and must re-certify every three years and commit to continuing professional education to keep their credentials in good standing.

 If a professional does not meet the required five years of experience, they may earn the Associate of (ISC)² designation by passing the required CISSP examination.